 Kitchen Scale & Weighing Ingredients

-Introducing a kitchen scale can be a barrier of entry for many people.
-Not everyone has one in their kitchen or may feel too intimidated to use one.
+Introducing a kitchen scale can be a barrier to entry for many people.
+Not everyone has one in their kitchen or may feel intimidated using one.

 For that reason, this is the only recipe to date on Elle & Pear that requires a kitchen scale.
 There are lots of upsides to using a kitchen scale, the biggest of which is precision.
 For this recipe in particular, I think it is important to be precise.
 The best way to do that is with a kitchen scale and a recipe that is written in terms of grams rather than cups and teaspoons.